Selling products on online platforms

 As a foreign importer, you do not need an EIN number for Customs Import purposes.
 You may need one as a seller on the online platform for State Tax purposes.
 Please check with Amazon and/or the Internal Revenue Service (IRS).
 You can be an importer without an EIN#.
 Customs will assign to you an Importer Number.
 But you still need a Customs Broker and an Ultimate Addressee with an EIN#.
 The following link will help you to apply for an EIN: https://www.irs.gov/Businesses/Small-Businesses-&-Self-Employed/How-to-Apply-for-an-EIN.

-Let’s have a closer look on the four options:
+Let’s have a closer look at the four options: